Ranking All the Netflix Original Movies (Top 50)

 David Michod (director of Animal Kingdom and also War Machine for Netflix) directs an adaptation of several of the ‘Henry’ plays about Henry V. He co-wrote it with Joel Edgerton, who plays Falstaff, and the film stars Timothee Chalamet as Hal, boy king who at first doesn’t want the throne but then ascends to it after the death of his father (Ben Mendelsohn).
 And the film is about him learning to become king while also trying not to go to war with France, whose king (a great Robert Pattinson) seem determined to go to war with him.

 It’s a really wonderful film.
 You forget how great Shakespeare is because most of the times they adapt it, you can’t get past how boring the dialogue is.
+Because it’s never as pure as it is on the stage (unless it’s Kenneth Branagh).
 But if you strip that away and just have people talk the way they would in movies, you still have all the brilliant drama that’s there.
 Kings and succession and betrayal and legacies — all the great Shakespearean tropes.

 I really like this movie a lot and think it’s the perfect film to further the Netflix brand and also the perfect film to be on Netflix.
 Great performances all around, great direction, and the kind of movie that becomes easier to watch because it’s right there.
 You can put it on thinking, “I can just turn it off if I don’t like it,” and then you’ll find yourself watching the whole thing and going, “Wow, that was really good.”